Libyan Arab Air Cargo: History

 The airline was established in 1979 as United African Airlines and rebranded Jamahiriya Air Transport in 1982.
 It was merged into Libyan Air Cargo in 1993.
 In 2002, it became the first airline outside of Russia and Ukraine to operate the world's second-largest aircraft, the Antonov An-124.

 Fleet

 As of June 2019, the Libyan Air Cargo fleet consisted of the following aircraft.
-Since the revolution most of them are grounded.
+Since the Libyan Revolution most of them are grounded.